 Meant to "restore community functioning", PSR is designed to optimize potential for interpersonal & occupational proficiency through various development techniques, allowing Members to overcome social boundaries by recognizing and adapting to functional deficits in order to achieve their highest functioning level.

 We retain five local housing developments, providing housing with 24-hour crisis response and on-site case management.
-We are also dedicated to our relationships with local housing authorities and providers, and coach Members to understand housing responsibilities include budget management.
+We are also dedicated to our relationships with local housing authorities and providers, which offer additional housing options, and we coach Members to understand housing responsibilities include budget management.